wiseflat/xpl-mqtt/README.md

-wt-xplmqtt
+xpl-mqtt
 ==========

-xPL gateway to mqtt for the wiseflat project
+xPL gateway to mqtt